 Paul Plant shares his gardening knowledge and experiences on radio, print and television.
 He is most well-known for his involvement in subTropical Gardening magazine and gardening talkback programs on radio stations 4BC (stand in for Colin Campbell), NoosaFM, ABC Sunshine Coast, RiverFM and West Bremer Radio.
+Paul is now the regular Garden Presenter every Saturday morning 6-7am on 4BC (882AM).

 He is a popular garden presenter at events throughout South East Queensland and Sydney where his enthusiasm for collecting and growing unusual plants inspires other gardeners to expand their growing experience to ornamental (native and non-native) and edible plants.